yousefshabaneg/face_mask_detector_flutter_tflite/README.md

 ## :star: Features

-* Delect mask on the live detectoin.
+* Detect mask on the live detectoin.
 * Detect mask from a photo (camera or gallery)
 ## Installation